ICY2INVINCIBLE/SEMGraph/README.md

 # SentiEYE
-Here shows the code for paper - SentiEYE: An Eye-Based Sentiment Analysis Framework via Graph Neural Network
+Here shows the code for paper - SEMGraph: Incorporating Sentiment Knowledge and Eye Movement into Graph Model for Sentiment Analysis